frankhjh/Ethereum_voting_app/README.md

 **5.Vote via browser**
->for those account assigned votes, you can login and vote via browser.
+>For those account assigned votes, you can login and vote via browser.